Quadrupole dynamics of carbon isotopes and 10Be: Introduction

 The dimensionless ratios of \textit{E}2 observables considered in this work are defined in terms of matrix elements of the quadrupole operators:

-$J_i$ ($J_f$) represents the total angular momentum of initial (final) state, $r_{i}$ is the single-particle radius operator, and $n$ ($p$) represents neutron (proton) contributions.
+$J_i$, $J_f$ and $J_s$ represent the total angular momentum of, respectively, initial, final states and the state (initial or final) used to calculate the quadrupole moment~$Q_p$; $\hat{J}^{2}=2J+1$; $r_i$ is the single-particle radius operator; $n$~($p$) represents neutron (proton) contributions.
 The sensitivity of \textit{E}2 observables to the large-distance properties of the nuclear wave function arises from the $r^2$ dependence of the quadrupole operators.
-Our focus on combinations of neutron and proton quadrupole dynamics can be viewed as extending the class of ratios of \textit{E}2 observables shown to be valuable such as the robust convergence of $B(E2)/Q_p^2$ for $^8$Li and its neighbors~\cite{Caprio:2022pqp}.
-Additionally, previous work has shown that ratios of quadrupole moments and transition strengths to radii are well-converged in {\em ab initio} calculations and results up through $A=12$ are found to be in good agreement with experiment where available~\cite{Caprio:2022}.
-It is thus reasonable to expect that $M_n/M_p$ and $M_{n}Q_p/M_pQ_n$ will also exhibit favorable convergence patterns in \textit{ab initio} calculations with limited basis spaces.
+This work serves as an extension to the class of ratios of $E2$ observables in Refs.~\cite{Caprio:2021,Caprio:2022,Caprio:2022pqp}.
+The ratio $B(E2)/Q_p^2$ was shown in Ref.~\cite{Caprio:2022pqp} to have a robust convergence, and it is reasonable to expect that $M_n/M_p$ and $M_{n}Q_p/M_pQ_n$ will also exhibit favorable convergence patterns in \textit{ab initio} calculations with limited basis spaces.

 In experiments, the $M_n/M_p$ ratio of the quadrupole transition from 2$_1^+$ to the 0$_1^+$ ground state has been measured for several nuclei with different methods, such as $^{10}$Be (proton scattering~\cite{IWASAKI_2000}); $^{10}$C \big(proton scattering~\cite{Jouanne:2005pb}, $\rm^{10}C(\alpha,\alpha')$ reaction~\cite{Furuno_2019}\big); $^{16}$C $\big(\rm{^{16}C}+{^{9}Be}$ scattering~\cite{Ong:2008}, ${\rm{^{9}Be}({^{9}Be}},2p)$ reaction~\cite{Wiedeking:2008}, proton and deuteron scattering~\cite{Jiang_2020}\big); $^{18}$O (hadron scattering~\cite{Bernstein_1979}); and $^{20}$O (proton scattering~\cite{JEWELL_1999}).
 The $M_n/M_p$ for the $5/2_1^+\to 1/2_1^+$ transition in $^{15}$C has been determined via deuteron scattering~\cite{Chen_2022}.
 The $M_n/M_p$ ratios have received very limited theoretical attention: there are the $0\hbar\Omega$ shell model (SM)~\cite{Sagawa_2004,IWASAKI_2000,Yuan:2012NPA,Yuan:2012PRC-YSOX,Fortune:2016cop} and antisymmetrized molecular dynamics (AMD)~\cite{Kanada-Enyo:2011plo,Kanada-Enyo:2020wkr,Jouanne:2005pb} calculations in carbon isotopes and $^{10}$Be; regarding the modern {\it ab initio} studies of~$M_n/M_p$, there are only in-medium similarity renormalization group (IM-SRG) calculations for~$M_n/M_p$ in $^{16}$C~\cite{Jiang_2020} and our previous NCSM results for $^{15}$C~\cite{Chen_2022} which we have recalculated and present here with a higher precision.